 Here’s what the collage looks like at this point.
 Looking at it, I knew it needed some adjustments for brightness and contrast…just a little to tie everything together.
 So…I opened the image in another app and did just that!

-I hope you found my tutorial useful and enjoyable.
-Please do not be shy about leaving comments and/or questions about what I did.
-I do appreciate hearing any and all feedback!!
+We hope you found my tutorial useful and enjoyable.
+(2020 Update – we recently found this Photoshop tutorial talking about very similar techniques in case you’re interested) Please do not be shy about leaving comments and/or questions about what we did.
+We do appreciate hearing any and all feedback!!
 Thanks in advance!!